dmerejkowsky/blog/content/en/post/0092-letting-the-compiler-tell-you-what-to-do.md

 Anyway, we try and compile this code and are faced with a bunch of compiler errors.

 And that's where the magic starts.
-We are going to make this work *without* changing the way structopt works and by *only* reading and fixing compiler errors, one by one.
+We are going to make this work *without* opening structopt's documentation and by *only* following the advice given by the compiler, one error after the other.
 Ready?
 Let's go!

 ## Error 1